 Cockroaches

-Cockroaches are a common household pest in New Zealand.
-While they are only a low-level health risk, cockroaches thrive in unhealthy environments and they can transmit a number of diseases.
+Cockroaches are a common household pest in Aotearoa New Zealand.
+They thrive in unhealthy environments and can transmit a number of diseases.
+Most native cockroaches are not dangerous, and they are very important to our environment.

 Health risks from cockroaches

-Cockroaches can transmit diseases like dysentery, salmonella and diarrhoea.
-Their eating habits also expose humans to dangerous diseases.
+Their eating habits also expose people to dangerous diseases.
 Cockroaches can eat a range of foods, from faecal matter to fresh food intended for people to eat.
 If cockroaches contaminate your food or the surfaces you use, you could get sick.

 You can reduce your chances of a cockroach infestation by: